Raynos/ncore/README.md

 	}
 }
 ```

+Generally a modules live cycle is attach -> init -> destroy -> detach

 ### Core.use(...) <a name="core.use" href="#core.use"><small><sup>link</sup></small></a>

 Core.use allows you to attach a module to the core.
 The core will invoke the attach method on your module.
 Note that the mediator is the core, which is an event emitter.